 She has taught at Pace University, Florida International University, Occidental College, Cal State Northridge, CSULB, UCSB, Humboldt State, Ngee Ann Polytechnic and LASALLE College of the Arts in Singapore.
 At Dell Arte International, she developed voice curriculum to complement their three-year MFA in Ensemble Based Physical Theatre.
 Sayda is also full time faculty at the California State Summer School for the Arts; and has been a guest/resident artist in theatre programs across the USA including Whitman College and California Institute of the Arts.

 Her performance and teaching experience abroad includes work in Guatemala, Ecuador, Chile, Singapore, Spain, Germany, Colombia, UK, Egypt, India and Palestine with The Freedom Theatre.
 Sayda has written and performed four solo shows presented nationally and internationally at theater houses including La Mama, REDCAT, and NYTW.
-Since 2005 Sayda has volunteered for Clowns Without Borders performing for thousands of children in Latin America and the Middle East, and currently serves on their board of directors.
+Since 2005 Sayda has volunteered for Clowns Without Borders performing for thousands of children in Latin America and the Middle East, and served on the board of directors for four years.

 Sayda's practical research and writing focuses on voice and identity, the integration of voice and movement, and decolonizing actor training and pedagogy.
 You can access her most recent essay Liberating Terror published at HowlRound in their Clown and Activism series.